 - If a passenger changes the destination during a trip, the upfront price is adjusted to account for the distance to the drop-off location.

-By giving the passenger an exact price upfront, making a decision whether to make a request or not becomes easy, which often results in more journey request.
+By giving the passenger an exact price upfront, making a decision whether to make a request or not becomes easy, which often results in more journey request and more driver earnings.

-Note: Upfront pricing is currently available only in some cities.
+- Upfront pricing is currently available only in some cities